 When most people try to lose weight, they go into reaction mode by eating “diet” foods, counting calories, and sometimes overexercising.
 This is a formula for failure.
 It’s ok to get a rough baseline of of the number of calories you’re eating in a day, but beyond that, it does no good to count calories.

-I’m Not Sure What My Body Type Is
+Not Sure What Your Body Type Is?

 If you’re having a hard time determining your body type, don’t worry!
 Just give some thought to where you think your “trouble zone” is.
 Generally speaking, that zone will be the first place you noticed you started putting on weight.
 In the Apple Type, for instance, the trouble zone is through the belly area.
 The Apple might have also gained a little weight in the arms and legs over time, but the area that has always been the greatest challenge remains the belly area.

 The general rule of thumb is “first on the bus, last off.”
 The hardest fat for your body to lose, whether it’s after weeks or years of accumulation, will be the area that the fat went to first.

 There are three different types of fat: visceral, subcutaneous and brown.

 - Visceral fat: the most dangerous form of fat.
 This is found deep inside the abdominal region, packed tightly around internal organs.
 We all may have some degree of visceral fat, but the Apple Type has the greatest amount.

 - Subcutaneous fat: this is the “pinchable” fat found around the hips and thighs, behind the arms, below the belly button and on the bra line.
 It’s a stubborn fat that is difficult to lose, but responds well to the right diet.